5l1v3r1/Mrs.Robot/README.md

 ## Autoencoders

  ![Autoencoders yay ](https://github.com/lucylow/Mrs.Robot/blob/master/autoencoder.jpg)
+  (Image of how autoencoders work using the MNIST data set with the number "2")

 * **Data compression algorithm** with compression and decompression functions
 * User defines the parameters in the function using variational autoencoder